How to build a Salesforce TV dashboard

-- Determining who will view the dashboards
+- Determine who will view the dashboards

-- Choosing the data for the dashboard
+- Choose the data for the dashboards

-- Deciding what dashboards you will build
+- Decide what dashboards you will build

-- Choosing dashboard software
+- Choose dashboard software

-- Choosing digital signage hardware
+- Choose digital signage hardware

-1. Determining who will view the dashboards
+1. Determine who will view the dashboards

 Your first task is to identify your audience for the Salesforce dashboards.
-The two biggest use cases are displaying sales KPIs and metrics to your executive team and getting performance metrics in front of your sales team.
+The two biggest use cases are displaying sales KPIs and metrics to your executive team, and getting performance metrics in front of your sales team.

-Depending on the audience, the resulting dashboard will be designed differently.
+Depending on the audience, the resulting dashboards will be designed differently.
 For example, an executive sales dashboard will focus on organizational objectives like sales growth, progress towards sales targets, and revenue per account.
 You may decide to incorporate these sales KPIs into a dashboard that takes a 30,000ft view of the business.

 A dashboard for your sales team may focus more on operational performance metrics.
-The dashboard should lend itself to actionable analysis, and feature targets as prominently as possible.
+The dashboard should lend itself to actionable analysis and feature targets as prominently as possible.
 Whenever your team looks at the dashboard, they should know if performance is good or bad.

-2. Choosing the data for the dashboard
+2. Choose the data for the dashboards